mcyemmy/YemisArcade/Info.md

 - People will be people but I will be Christ.
 Situations will be situations but I will choose the mind of Christ.
 - Situations will always arise, feelings will always be aroused, but how you arrest them and react is what determines your character.
 - The level of emotional control(self-control) determines the level of closeness to God.
 Put your emotions under check and prevent the devil from using it against you.
+- Use what God has blessed you with as a means to encourage and lift others up, not as a means to brag or put people down
+- If you don't  follow the manufacturer's manual, everything will be in error.
+- God our Father at creation have placed a seed in us and we do not bear fruit unless we tend and cultivate the seed that God has placed in us.
+- Jesus is our “brand,” for we are being conformed to His image (Rom.
+8:29).
+We attract others to Christ when we put on His attributes, which include tender mercies, kindness, humility, meekness, long suffering (Col. 3:12), and, above all, love (v.14).
+- Do not look at things from a distorted negative view.
+Look at it from a positive and Godly perspective.
+John 11:11
+- We must know who we are in Christ 1 Peter 2:9
 - Always have an attitude of gratitude, Praising God at all time makes His unending mercies available, and His mercy is probably all the is needed to enjoy a glorious ending in life.
 Proclaiming God’s mercy and faithfulness silences discontentment, think about the good things that He has done not the ones yet to be seen.
 O Lord, grow in me an attitude of fullness in You.
 In all of life situation, never speak against God.
 - Resting in God always, even when the tide is against me.
 - Help me to remember, like Jeremiah, that my hope comes from You, not from my circumstances.